 - Floss your teeth once a day.

-- Use mouth rinse once a day.
+- Use a fluoride mouth rinse once a day.

 - See our dental implant dentist every 6 months.